MareoRaft/tennis/README.md

 Going back to the "score to win-next-point" analysis and the thought that certain types of players (such as the "big server" Sam Querrey) may behave differently in certain situations, it gave me the idea to run a "score to ace" analysis in much the same way.

-(NTS: are we looking at wrong Pts score?
-I don't think so.
-I think the Pts refers to the score BEFORE the point starts and Pts after refers to score AFTER end of point).

 The results are again quite interesting.
 Looking at all the matches,

 ![](score-to-ace.png)

 there is a correlation between aces and the scores 30-0, 40-0, and 40-15.
-This suggests that when the server is ahead, he is confident, more willing to take risks, and more likely to hit an ace.
-(A Chi-squared test on the 40-0 situation yields a p-value near 0.)
+This suggests that when the server is ahead, he is confident, more willing to take risks, and more likely ace.
+(A Chi-squared test on the 40-0 situation confirms with a p-value of order 10^(-107).)

 Now, zooming in on the match between Sam Querrey and Kevin Anderson, we have some similarities and differences.